The classification of Rokhlin flows on C*-algebras: -absorbing -algebras

 Since arbitrary ideals of $A$ correspond to open subsets of $\prim(A)$, we have $\alpha_t(J)=\beta_t(J)$ for all $t\in\IR$ and all closed, two-sided ideals $J$ in $A$.
 This in turn implies that $\kappa_s(I)=I$ for all $s\in [0,1]$ and all closed, two-sided ideals $I$ in $B$.
 In other words, $\set{\kappa_s}_{s\in [0,1]}$ is a continuous family of automorphisms connecting $\id_B$ to $\kappa_1$ through ideal-preserving automorphisms, and in particular yields an ideal-preserving homotopy through non-degenerate maps.
 From Corollary \ref{cor:homotopy-uniqueness} it thus follows that $\kappa_1$ is approximately inner.
 In particular, we see that $\alpha_\co$ and $\beta_\co$ are approximately unitarily equivalent. \end{proof}

-\begin{rem} We note that in Kirchberg's classification theory of strongly purely infinite \cstar-algebras, there is a seemingly more general and stronger uniqueness theorem using his ideal-related $KK$-theory, which by definition is an ideal-preserving homotopy invariant; see \cite{KirchbergC} and \cite[Hauptsatz 4.2]{Kirchberg00} for details.
-However, there is a priori a problem when trying to obtain Corollary \ref{cor:homotopy-uniqueness} as a direct consequence given the fact that the \cstar-algebra $B$ would need to be stable according to the standard references in Kirchberg's work.
+\begin{rem} We note that in the classification theory of $\CO_\infty$-absorbing \cstar-algebras \cite{Gabe19}, there is a more general and stronger uniqueness theorem using ideal-related $KK$-theory, which by definition is an ideal-preserving homotopy invariant; see also \cite{KirchbergC} and \cite[Hauptsatz 4.2]{Kirchberg00}.
+However, there is a priori a problem when trying to obtain Corollary \ref{cor:homotopy-uniqueness} as a direct consequence given the fact that the \cstar-algebra $B$ in this context is usually assumed to be stable in these references.
 The stability assumption bypasses all considerations related to non-degeneracy, which are in general necessary.
 For example, it is easy to write down examples of two maps between unital \cstar-algebras where one of them is unital, the other one is not, but they have the same invariant.
 I do not know in general whether two non-degenerate $*$-homomorphisms giving the same ideal-related $KK$-element must always be approximately unitarily equivalent as in Corollary \ref{cor:homotopy-uniqueness}. \end{rem}